The internal languages of univalent categories: Models of Type Theory in Univalent Foundations

 \subsection{Comprehension Categories}

-One categorical structure for interpreting dependent types that does satisfy our demands, is given by \textbf{comprehension categories}~(\cite{jacobs:1993,jacobs:2001}).
-The notion of comprehension category is centered around that of \textbf{fibrations}~(\cite{grothendieck:1960}), which are used to model the category of contexts, the category of types, and the substitution operation on types.
+One categorical structure for interpreting dependent types that does satisfy our demands, is given by \textbf{comprehension categories}~\cite{jacobs:1993,jacobs:2001}.
+The notion of comprehension category is centered around that of \textbf{fibrations}~\cite{grothendieck:1960}, which are used to model the category of contexts, the category of types depending on some context, and the substitution operation on types.
 The other core ingredient of comprehension categories is given by the \textbf{comprehension functor}, which models context extension.
-Following \citeauthor{ahrens:2019a}, we define comprehension categories using displayed categories~(\citeyear[Definition 6.1]{ahrens:2019a}).
+Following Ahrens and Lumsdaine, we define comprehension categories using displayed categories~\cite[Definition 6.1]{ahrens:2019a}.